acezxn/DoSer/README.md

 ### Man in the middle
 The attacker uses ARP spoofing to sit in the middle of the victim's connection, but does not forward the Internet.

+### IP fragmentation attack (Teardrop attack)
+The attacker sends fragmented packets to the victim, and using a bug in the IP reassembly, the attacker prevents the victum from reassemble the fragments and causes them to overlap.
+This could result the victim system to crash.